russmac/vagrant_puppet_foreman_unicorn/README.md

 If you want to manage the master/foreman configuration make sure the repo you configure in common.yaml contains these modules (and the includes).

-Your checked out repo is responsible for the first agent runs, use '<%= hostname %>-agent.<%= domain %>' foreman will produce vague errors if their is no node definition.
+Your checked out repo is responsible for the first agent runs, use '<%= hostname %>-agent.<%= domain %>' for your node definition foreman will produce vague errors if their is no node definition.

 Foreman puppet smart-proxy enabled features:
  - puppetca